 - That off-course depends on the volume of iPads sold and the bargaining power of that retailer.

 - However, on average we know for how much Apple sells iPads to independent retailers and that average amount is $482.
-Apple just has to look in its administration and see what prices it has charged on average when selling iPads to independent resellers.
+Apple just has to look into its administration and see what prices it has charged on average when selling iPads to independent resellers.

 - This average amount of $482, is what actually determines the price Apple US charges when it sells an iPad to its European Apple Retail Store.